DaveBenham/VenomModules/README.md

 - +/-5
 - 0,10
 - +/-10

+### Slope Detector mode
+The context menu has a "B normalled to A -1 sample" so WinComp functions as a crude slope detector.
+When enabled, the small LED between the A and B inputs glows blue.

+If enabled and the B input is unpatched, then B will receive the A input from the previous sample.
+In this mode the following gates indicate the current slope of the A input.
+- **A>B** - Positive (rising) slope
+- **A<B** - Negative (falling) slope
+- **A=B** - Zero (flat) slope

+The slope detection works well with LFO inputs.
+But with audio inputs anti-aliasing can lead to noisy gates.
+Careful adjustment of the Tolerance may improve the quality of the slope detection.

 ### Oversampling
 By default WINCOMP is configured to output CV values, without any anti-aliasing.
 But if producing audio output, then the output may have unacceptable aliasing artifacts.
 The context menu has an option to enable oversampling to greatly reduce aliasing in audio outputs.
 The oversampling applies to all the outputs, including gate outputs.